 Additionally, treating your skin with a pre- and post-peel home care regimen will enhance your results from the peel.
 Multiple peels may be needed and not all peels are suitable for all skin types.
 It is best to be evaluated by your skincare professional to better assess your needs and goals.

-Chemical peels for acne scars
+Chemical peels and microneedling for acne scars

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.